 While I had not worked out the details yet, looking back I see that my approach to this as to all moral texts was to explicate as opposed to interpret.
 To explicate is to follow standard practice in philosophy where we read each perspective as entailing a theoretical explanation of its own controversial claims about a topic, such as “dharma” or “ethics,” and we further understand the concept of dharma or ethics in terms of what competing theories of dharma and ethics converge on while they disagree.
 It turns out that the concept behind both terms, explicated, is the Right or the Good.
 My account of the Yoga Sūtra follows an explication where the text is treated as entailing a theory that entails its own usage of moral terms such as “dharma.”

 At the time I translated the text, I thought of rendering the text in accordance with standard philosophical practices in reading texts, which assume explication.
+This seems radical.

 I originally decided to translate this text because all the translations I could find were interpretations.
 An interpretation explains a text or perspective in terms of what the interpreter takes to be true, reasonable, or believable.
 This, unlike explication, is subjective: the outcome of an interpretation depends entirely on the background beliefs of the interpreter.